ashaker-2/Platform/Requiremets/Design/Application/PowerMgr.md

  * @brief Commands the system to transition to a specified power mode.
  * This function handles the necessary hardware configurations for the mode change.
  * @param mode The desired power mode (POWER_MODE_ON, POWER_MODE_SLEEP, POWER_MODE_OFF).
- * @return APP_OK on successful transition, APP_ERROR on failure or invalid mode.
+ * @return E_OK on successful transition, E_NOK on failure or invalid mode.
  */
 APP_Status_t PowerMgr_SetMode(Power_Mode_t mode);